 Genoa's new bridge puts spotlight on how Italy can manage recovery

 "There's a feeling of both regret for what happened and pride in the work that's been done," he told Reuters.
-"We've worked and shown Italian excellence."
+"We've worked and shown Italian excellence and demonstrated that it's possible to do these things."
 For years, Italy's economy has suffocated under a mix of poor governance made worse by corruption and a thicket of vested interests and bureaucracy that have stifled innovation and fostered the kind of neglect that led to the bridge disaster.

-As well as the shocking human toll, the collapse of the Morandi bridge dealt a severe economic blow to Genoa, costing the city an estimated 6 million euros ($7.06 million) a day in lost revenues and additional costs, Bucci said, with freight traffic interrupted for months.
+As well as the shocking human toll, the collapse of the Morandi bridge dealt a severe economic blow to Genoa, costing the city an estimated 6 million euros ($7.06 million) a day in lost revenues and additional costs, Bucci said, as it interrupted freight traffic for months.
 Under heavy pressure to address the neglect which caused the disaster, the government pushed through an emergency decree to sweep aside red tape.

 Between demolishing the remainder of the old structure in Feb.
 2019 to opening the new bridge 18 months later, the speed of the project has been breakneck in a country with crumbling roads and tunnels and development plans gathering dust.
 While the circumstances behind the bridge collapse were unique, a lot rides on repeating that momentum elsewhere.

-Trust and clear project goals - two things that have often been lacking in big infrastructure projects - were vital, said Roberto Carpaneto, head of RINA Consulting, who worked with the construction consortium led by Italian infrastructure groups Webuild and Fincantieri.
+As well as a sense of urgency and direction, trust and clear project goals, two things which have often been lacking in big infrastructure projects, were vital, said Roberto Carpaneto, head of RINA Consulting, which worked with Pergenova, the construction consortium led by Italian infrastructure groups Webuild (formerly Salini Impregilo) and Fincantieri .
 "Being able to say what was going to happen, when and why allowed us to build this relation of trust," he said.
-(Editing by Alexandra Hudson and John Stonestreet)
+(Editing by Alexandra Hudson)

 - READ MORE ON: